pyhys/minimalmodbus/README.txt

     http://minimalmodbus.sourceforge.net/ (this page if viewed on sourceforge.net).

 Python package index with download
     http://pypi.python.org/pypi/MinimalModbus/ (this page if viewed on python.org.
 Note that no API is available).
+The  download section is at the end of the page.

 The SourceForge project page
     http://sourceforge.net/projects/minimalmodbus/ with bug tracker, mailing list and subversion repository ( http://minimalmodbus.svn.sourceforge.net/viewvc/minimalmodbus/trunk/ ).